bedolpab/Lapses/README.md

 ## Generator
 The generator implements a multi-deep layer architecture for generating $128 \times 128 \times 3$ images.
 Two versions are implemented to generate fake images given dataset $X$ (thispersondoesnotexists.com) from a latent $z$ vector.
-DCGAN$_1$ is trained on $\frac{1}{10}$ of dataset $X$.
+DCGAN(1) is trained on $\frac{1}{10}$ of dataset $X$.
 This tries to generate a variety of images.
-DCGAN$_2$ is trained on $[x_i, x_k] \in X$, i.e on a small subset (say 5-10 images) from $X$.
+DCGAN(2) is trained on $[x_i, x_k] \in X$, i.e on a small subset (say 5-10 images) from $X$.
 This is to achieve higher quality images at the expense of variety.
 However, we are not concerned with variety of images.
 We are focused on creating a network that can generate images given some $n$ sized dataset, our "memory" in this case, of a few people (images).
 Our purpose is to break it apart to depict cognitive loss in patients with dementia.

 ### Samples
-#### DCGAN$_1$
+#### DCGAN (1)
 | Epochs            | Batch Size        | Sample Interval   | Dataset Size ($X$)| Latent Size ($z$)
 |-------------------|-------------------|-------------------|---------------------|------|
 | 10,000            | 32                | 20                | 1,000       |128|